Ethics Statement

 IJIT in Brief

-An international journal in Islamic thought and Muslim issues.
+An international scholarly journal on Islamic thought and contemporary Muslim issues.

 Indexed & Abstracted by